akrowbat/earmark/README.md

 # Known Issues
 * Assigning the same tag more than once results in the last one being assigned
+* Some filetypes (such as TTA) that share a mimetype with other filetypes need parsing code

 # TODO
 * Add cover stripping/extracting feature (and broader tag stripping features)